tomjoht/tomjoht.github.io/_posts/2020/9/2020-09-01-inexpensive-media-hosting-and-cli-uploading-with-wasabi.md

 >  The business model with public cloud object storage is that egress traffic (i.e. downloads) from the storage service to the player location is generally chargeable on a per-GB basis*.
 The price is generally less than $.10 per GB but if you are doing many downloads and the files are large, this can result in some meaningful egress fee charges.

+A later follow-up from support makes it more clear that I'm violating the free egress policy:

+> You are correct that you are above the threshold that we specify.
+> We try to work with customers that exceed this and help them determine how they can configure their system (use of a CDN perhaps?) or if this is not a good use case for them.
+> We'd prefer that you recognize that you are exceeding the expected threshold and rectify that.
+> You are correct that if it continues, the system will flag that, and we will ultimately reach out to you or suspend your account.

-If they revoke the free egress on my account and start charging $.10 per GB for egress, and my monthly utilization is 354.6 GB, then the cost would be around $35 &mdash; in that case, AWS S3 and Wasabi would be about the same.
-Actually, AWS would be free.
-But until that free egress period expires, I guess I'll stick with Wasabi.
+If they revoke the free egress on my account and start charging $.10 per GB for egress, and my monthly utilization is 354.6 GB, then I think the cost would be around $35 &mdash; in that case, AWS S3 and Wasabi would be about the same.
+Actually, AWS would be less expensive.

 ## Conclusion

-For now, combining [Wasabi](https://wasabi.com/) ($6/month) with [GitHub Pages](https://pages.github.com/) (free) seems like an inexpensive way to host a website.
-Additionally, I get the benefits of the CLI-based media upload.
-I almost never visit the Wasabi GUI to look at my files, and it's probably safer that way.
-But knowing that my egress usage doesn't fall into the free tier makes me suspicious about long-term viability of Wasabi as an inexpensive replacement.
+If you don't have a high amount of site traffic, combining [Wasabi](https://wasabi.com/) ($6/month) with [GitHub Pages](https://pages.github.com/) (free) could be an inexpensive way to host a website.
+Additionally, you get the benefits of the CLI-based media upload.

+However, it looks like Wasabi, while initially promising, will eventually be something I have to migrate away from.
+My next host will likely be a CDN that is more specialized for high-traffic websites.